benefits & techniques

-Gardening as active mediation
+Gardening as active meditation

 As any experienced gardener knows, there is no greater bliss than to have hands in the dirt, head in the sun and heart with nature.
 The English poet Alfred Austin who was renowned for celebrating nature, believed nurturing a garden fed not only the body, but also the soul.

 Toiling with hands in the earth has the ability to reconnect us to the earth and also helps us feel grounded.
 It is so very easy to integrate meditation into gardening by practicing mindfulness.
-The key is to remain present in the moment by noticing the sensations of the earth in our hands, the sun on our skin, and the aromas of the outdoors.
+The key is to remain present in the moment by noticing the sensations of the earth in our hands, the sun on our skin, and the aromas of the outdoors mingling with our breath.
 Deliberate awareness of our connection to the earth, the sun, the wind and rain, as well as, plants, animals and insects, combines to reduce stress and release the build up of both mental and physical tension within both the mind and the body.

 The Sanskrit word, Mandala – means ‘circle’ and refers to the spiritual geometric symbols understood to represent the universe.
 In both the Hindu and Buddhist cultures, drawing and colouring Mandalas while meditating is practiced as an aid to connecting with the infinite – the world that extends beyond and within body and mind.